 - Azure Active Directory B2C preview: Sign up and sign in consumers in your applications

-Azure AD Device Registration is the foundation for device-based conditional access scenarios.
-When a device is registered, Azure Active Directory Device Registration provides the device with an identity that is used to authenticate the device when the user signs in.
-The authenticated device, and the attributes of the device, can then be used to enforce conditional access policies for applications that are hosted in the cloud and on-premises.
+Azure AD device registration is the foundation for device-based conditional access scenarios.
+When a device is registered, Azure AD device registration provides the device with an identity that it uses to authenticate the device when a user signs in.
+The authenticated device and the attributes of the device can then be used to enforce conditional access policies for applications that are hosted in the cloud and on-premises.

-When combined with a mobile device management (MDM) solution such as Intune, the device attributes in Azure Active Directory are updated with additional information about the device.
-This allows you to create conditional access rules that enforce access from devices to meet your standards for security and compliance.
+When combined with a mobile device management solution such as Intune, the device attributes in Azure AD are updated with additional information about the device.
+You can then create conditional access rules that enforce access from devices to meet your standards for security and compliance.

-- Get started with Azure Active Directory Device Registration
+- Get started with Azure AD device registration

-- Automatic device registration with Azure Active Directory for Windows domain-joined devices
+- Automatic device registration with Azure AD for Windows domain-joined devices

-- Set up automatic registration of Windows domain-joined devices with Azure Active Directory
+- Set up automatic registration of Windows domain-joined devices with Azure AD

 Privileged identity management

-Azure Active Directory (AD) Privileged Identity Management lets you manage, control, and monitor your privileged identities and access to resources in Azure AD as well as other Microsoft online services like Office 365 or Microsoft Intune.
+With Azure AD Privileged Identity Management, you can manage, control, and monitor your privileged identities and access to resources in Azure AD as well as other Microsoft online services, such as Office 365 and Microsoft Intune.

-Sometimes users need to carry out privileged operations in Azure or Office 365 resources, or other SaaS apps.
-This often means organizations have to give them permanent privileged access in Azure AD.
-This is a growing security risk for cloud-hosted resources because organizations can't sufficiently monitor what those users are doing with their admin privileges.
-Additionally, if a user account with privileged access is compromised, that one breach could impact their overall cloud security.
-Azure AD Privileged Identity Management helps to resolve this risk.
+Users sometimes need to carry out privileged operations in Azure or Office 365 resources, or in other SaaS apps.
+This need often means that organizations have to give users permanent privileged access in Azure AD.
+Such access is a growing security risk for cloud-hosted resources, because organizations can't sufficiently monitor what the users are doing with their administrator privileges.
+Additionally, if a user account with privileged access is compromised, that one breach could affect the organization's overall cloud security.
+Azure AD Privileged Identity Management helps to mitigate this risk.

-- See which users are Azure AD admins
+- See which users are Azure AD administrators.

-- Enable on-demand, "just in time" administrative access to Microsoft Online Services like Office 365 and Intune
+- Enable on-demand, just-in-time (JIT) administrative access to Microsoft services such as Office 365 and Intune.

 - Azure AD Privileged Identity Management